polarfire-soc/polarfire-soc-linux-examples/pdma/README.md

 ### Using 'Reserved-Memory' to create pools

-By default with Icicle-Kit, the Linux device tree creates 3 buffers;
+By default with Icicle-Kit, the Linux device tree creates 3 buffers using the 288 MB of memory reserved in the previous steps:

-* one in the cached DDR address-space
+  * one in the cached DDR address space
-* one in the non-cached DDR address space, and
+  * one in the non-cached DDR address space
-* one in the non-cached write-combined DDR address space using the 288 MB of memory reserved in the previous steps.
+  * one in the non-cached write-combined DDR address space

-These buffers are allocated as:
+These buffers are all allocated in the 'LO' space, that is the 32-bit addressable memory space, as:

   * 32 MB buffer, cache-coherent;
   * 128 MB buffer, non-cache-coherent;
   * 128 MB buffer, non-cache-coherent, write combine buffered

-all in the 'LO' space, that is the 32-bit addressable memory space.

 There are 3 `reserved-memory` stanzas in the device tree (dts) file; one for each buffer.